Barid Shahi tombs

 The Barid Shahi tombs are tombs of the Barid Shahi dynasty.
 They are located in Bidar in the Indian state of Karnataka.

 History

 The Barid Shahi dynasty ruled between 1492 and 1695.

 They were built during the medieval period in the 16th and 17th centuries.

 Architecture

 The tombs were built in the Indo-Islamic style typical of the Deccan Sultanates.
 Similar necropolises include the Qutb Shahi tombs in Hyderabad.
 They are set in a garden, of which a few mango and tamarind trees still survive.

 Tomb of Qasim Barid

 The Tomb of Qasim Barid lies to the East of his son Amir Barid's unfinished tomb.

 Tomb of Amir Barid

 Amir Barid lies in an unfinished tomb.
 He began the construction of his tomb, however, he died in 1542 CE before the tomb could be completed.

 Tomb of Ali Barid

 The tomb of Ali Barid was completed in 984 Hijri (1576-1577 CE), three years before his death.

-On the platform to the southwest of the tomb are 67 graves, belonging to the concubines of Ali Barid.